 Cheeses are generally classified by texture, which differs according to moisture content.

-- Fresh Cheeses: Like Cottage cheese and Cream cheese are barely ripened if at all, retain much moisture, and taste mild and creamy.
+- Fresh Cheeses: Like organic cottage cheese and Cream cheese are barely ripened if at all, retain much moisture, and taste mild and creamy.

 - Soft Cheeses: Like Brie and Camembert, have a creamy, sometimes runny texture.